Purney Prime Minister declared Canada’s priorities at the G7 summit

 Related

-To the anniversary of the full-scale Russian invasion of...
+To say that the moment the full-scale invasion began...